datacarpentry/shell-genomics/instructors/etherpad_template.md

 Using the filesystem diagram on the lesson page [below](https://datacarpentry.org/shell-genomics/02-the-filesystem.html), if pwd `displays` `/Users/thing`, what will ls .`./backup display`?

-Put a + next to the answer
+Put a `+` next to the answer you think is correct.

 1. ../backup: No such file or directory
 2. 2012-12-01 2013-01-08 2013-01-27